 - Non-medical HIPAA-related documents – those that should be issued during the process of securing, storing, processing, or destruction of medical records.

 Any of the mentioned documents are legal documents, which means that their creation, use, storage, sharing, and distribution are regulated by state and federal laws.
 The security and safety of the information from paper and electronic medical records and non-medical documents are safeguarded by the HIPAA Privacy Rule and HIPAA Safety Rule.
 Our advice?
 Do a thorough research of the legal perspective before jumping into signing a contract with the medical institution, developer, or business associate to prevent facing some serious consequences.

 HIPAA Document Retention Requirements: How Long to Keep Medical Records

 While the ways and standards of how to keep, transmit, and process the medical and non-medical documents are the same country-wide, the retention period for medical records and non-medical documents varies state-to-state.
 There are no statewide HIPAA medical records storage requirements about the duration of retention, and in many cases, it’s the state legislature that defines it, and the HIPAA doesn’t overrule the state laws in this case.
 If it all seems too confusing for you now, we feel you – it’s not the easiest part when it comes to creating or providing medical storage solutions, and there are still a few key things to consider to see the full picture.
+EMR software development requires thorough analysis.
+If you wonder how does electronic health records improve patient care, and EHR data migration check our guide.
 Namely – the factors that affect the duration of retention, which are the following:

 - type of medical record – i.e. vaccination report, employee medical record, abortion, and others;